igorski/kosm/README.md

 Kosm is built on top of MWEngine, an open source audio engine for Android by igorski.
 MWEngine is written in C++, using OpenSL for low latency performance.
-Though the engine is written in C++ (and can be used solely within this context), the library is built using JNI (Java Native Interface) allowing its methods to be exposed to Java while still executing in a native layer outside of the Dalvik/ART VM.
+Though the engine is written in C++ (and can be used solely within this context), the library is built using JNI (Java Native Interface) allowing its methods to be exposed to Java/Kotlin while still executing in a native layer outside of the Dalvik/ART VM.

 In other words : high performance of the engine is ensured by the native layer operations, while ease of development is ensured by keeping application logic / UI within the realm of the Android Java SDK.
 For more details and plenty of Wiki documentation you can go to the MWEngine repository :